-THE COURT: That's what we talked about when we talked about the significance that -- in the Trust itself, that it makes it very clear that Eleanor is
+THE COURT: That's what we talked about when we talked about the significance that -- in the Trust itself, that it makes it very clear that Eleanor is to begin receiving income, immediately.
+She doesn't have to wait for the death of her mother, she's an income beneficiary.

-- to begin receiving income, immediately.
-She doesn't have to wait for the death of her mother, she's an income beneficiary. - 24 MS. RENKA: Correct, Your Honor.
-And we also wanted to point out that - 25 || in paragraph 18, where it states that the value of the oil assets is 700,000 --
+MS. RENKA: Correct, Your Honor.
+And we also wanted to point out that in paragraph 18, where it states that the value of the oil assets is 700,000 --

-1 and Counsel was arguing that this Petition's only referring to Eleanor's 35 2 percent, but we actually have evidence to the contrary of that because 3 THE COURT: The 706.
-4 MS. RENKA: Jacqueline testified in her deposition that that was the 5 value of a hundred percent of the oil rights.
+THE COURT: The 706.

+4 MS. RENKA: -- Jacqueline testified in her deposition that that was the 5 value of a hundred percent of the oil rights.

 6 THE COURT: Yeah, I think so.
 I think that's consistent with the page we 7 have from the 706 as well.
 Yeah.
 That exhibit.
-They value that at 461,957 8 and 148,398, so that's 9 MS. RENKA: Approximately.
-10 THE COURT: The 600, about right.
-11 MS. RENKA: Well, I'd just like to read a couple lines from the deposition 12 into the record, Your Honor.
-This is Jacqueline's deposition and we're at page 13 171.
-At the bottom of 170, Jacqueline's being questioned about the Petition, 14 the paragraph where it states the \$700,000.
-If you go to the top of 171: 15 "Question: And what is the 700,000 reflective of?
-16 Answer: It was the oil itself, not the land value.
-17 Question: Would it be the hundred percent of the oil itself?
-18 Answer: Probably close.
-I think it was 719,000, if you need an exact 19 answer."
-20 So to argue that a Petition was only asserting that we're only 21 discussing Eleanor's quote, unquote, 35 percent, is simply not supported by the evidence.
+They value that at 461,957 8 and 148,398, so that's --

+MS. RENKA: Approximately.

+THE COURT: The 600, about right.

+MS. RENKA: Well, I'd just like to read a couple lines from the deposition into the record, Your Honor.
+This is Jacqueline's deposition and we're at page 171.
+At the bottom of 170, Jacqueline's being questioned about the Petition, the paragraph where it states the \$700,000.
+If you go to the top of 171:

+"Question: And what is the 700,000 reflective of?

+Answer: It was the oil itself, not the land value.

+Question: Would it be the hundred percent of the oil itself?

+Answer: Probably close.
+I think it was 719,000, if you need an exact answer."

+So to argue that a Petition was only asserting that we're only discussing Eleanor's quote, unquote, 35 percent, is simply not supported by the evidence.

 We've also heard a lot of tax return -- a lot of talk about tax returns for years and years and K-1s.
-The only tax returns we have here are the Texas of talk about a missing Federal 706 for Mr. Connell that was never produced.
+The only tax returns we have here are the Texas Inheritance Return, one page of Marjorie's 706, or the MTC Trust 706, and a lot of talk about a missing Federal 706 for Mr. Connell that was never produced.
 So, there's no evidence before this Court about any K-1s or any tax returns for Marjorie or Eleanor, other than those two that we've been talking about.

-25 Inheritance Return, one page of Marjorie's 706, or the MTC Trust 706, and a lot